LSU vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Elite Eight

 LSU vs. Miami (FL) Women's Basketball Predictions & Picks - NCAA Tournament Elite Eight

-Sunday's contest at Bon Secours Wellness Arena has the LSU Lady Tigers (31-2) taking on the Miami Hurricanes (22-12) at 7:00 PM ET (on March 26).
-Our computer prediction projects a one-sided 75-62 win as our model heavily favors LSU.
+Sunday's game at Bon Secours Wellness Arena has the LSU Lady Tigers (31-2) matching up with the Miami Hurricanes (22-12) at 7:00 PM ET (on March 26).
+Our computer prediction projects a one-sided 75-62 victory as our model heavily favors LSU.

-In their last matchup on Friday, the Lady Tigers claimed a 66-63 win over Utah.
+The Lady Tigers enter this game following a 66-63 victory against Utah on Friday.

 LSU vs. Miami (FL) Game Info